diegolop08/al-folio/_posts/2021-11-12-glass_table.md

 <hr>

 This is the blueprint for one of the parts of the machine.
-It was drawn using **Autosdesk Inventor**.
+It was drawn using **Autodesk Inventor**.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">